md-reader/md-reader/README.md

 Markdown Reader is a powerful browser extension that enables you to conveniently preview Markdown documents in your browser.

+> This repository contains the old source code of Markdown Reader(2.x version) and is no longer maintained.
+> It is used only to collect issues about Markdown Reader.
+>
+> Please download the 3.x version from the [website](https://md-reader.github.io).

 - **Document Formats**: Preview links in `file://`, `http://`, `https://` and files with `.md`, `.mkd`, `.mdx`, `.markdown` extensions:
   - `https://example.com/example.md` (online Markdown URL)
   - `file:///Users/my-project/readme.markdown` (local Markdown file, \*[requires specific permissions](#allowing-file-access-permission))